Top-NotchOutdoorSearch

 Reach for this when you want the most watts from one panel.

-The back side grabs reflected light the others leave on the ground.
+The back side grabs reflected light the others leave on the ground, and you pay a premium per watt for the privilege.

 • Bifacial rear side adds up to 28% more energy